The Sanghera Foundation

 Dr Gordon Sanghera CBE - CEO and Co-founder of Oxford Nanopore Technologies

-Gordon was born in Swindon into a family which migrated to the UK from the Punjab region in India.
-He worked through state education to achieve a bioelectronics PhD at Cardiff University and pursued postdoctoral work at Oxford.
+Gordon worked through education to achieve a bioelectronics PhD and pursued postdoctoral work at Oxford.
 Before co-founding Oxford Nanopore, he held key positions at MediSense, an Oxford University spin-out, where he was instrumental in launching glucose monitoring systems.
 He was awarded a CBE in 2023 for services to the Technology Sector.

-Gordon has stated: “Just under half of FTSE 350 CEOs attended independent schools, compared to 7% of the population.
-Social mobility may be increasing but many challenges remain, especially where young people have additional challenges in their home or school environments.”
+Gordon has stated his commitment to social mobility, noting that many challenges remain, especially where young people have additional challenges in their home or school environments.

 Charity Structure